prohippo/pyelly/README.txt

                       extend "chemic" rules and integration test
                       update "marking" integration test
                       update documentation
+ 1.5.7   - 12nov2018  fix bug in simpleTransform in reading commas in numbers
+                      fix bug in patternTable handling $ wildcard rework ellyBase handling of + and - at front of tokens extend "chemic" rules and integration test
+                      update documentation

 New versions will be for non-cosmetic changes in PyElly code.
 This typically will often require regenerating any previously saved *.elly.bin files to ensure